-It is the policy of the Agency for all moneys collected by any officer or employee of the government to transfer those funds to the Chief Financial Officer within 5 days of deposit, or within the time period specified in the law, whichever is shorter.
+It is the policy of the Corporation for all moneys collected by any officer or employee of the Corporation to transfer those funds to the Chief Financial Officer within 5 days of deposit, or within the time period specified in the law, whichever is shorter.

-The Chief Financial Officer is responsible for establishing and maintaining internal control procedures to provide reasonable, but not absolute, assurance that deposits and investments are safeguarded against loss from unauthorized use or disposition, that transactions are executed in accordance with management's authorization, properly recorded, and managed in compliance with applicable laws and regulations.
+The Corporation is responsible for establishing and maintaining internal control procedures to provide reasonable, but not absolute, assurance that deposits and investments are safeguarded against loss from unauthorized use or disposition, that transactions are executed in accordance with management's authorization, properly recorded, and managed in compliance with applicable laws and regulations.